AustralianCancerDataNetwork/auscatverse/components/orthanc.md

 ## Overview

-Orthanc is an open-source lightweight DICOM server which is used with in the AusCAT framework to store anonymised imaging data at each client.
-Orthanc provides much of the same functionality of a standard DICOM Picture Archiving System (PACS) but with some additional features which are useful within AusCAT.
-The key features are:
+Orthanc is an open-source lightweight DICOM server which is used within the AusCAT framework to store anonymised imaging data at each client.
+Orthanc provides much of the same functionality as a standard DICOM Picture Archiving System (PACS) but with some additional features which are useful within AusCAT.
+Those key features are:

 - Web interface to browse data available
 - HTTP REST API to fetch data directly from scripts
 - User authentication to access web interface and API

 All data stored in Orthanc is anonymised.
-To achieve this, no imaging data is sent directly to the Orthanc.
-Instead DICOM data is sent to the CTP (link to CTP component) service which has pipelines configured to strip all identifiable information from DICOM headers and replace IDs using the data available in the KeyDB (link to KeyDB component).
+To achieve this, no imaging data is sent directly to  Orthanc in an AusCAT client setup.
+Instead DICOM data is sent to the [CTP](CTP.md) service which has pipelines configured to strip all identifiable information from DICOM headers and replace IDs using the key mapping defined in the [KeyDB](KEYDB.md).

-Once setup and data has been imported into Orthanc via CTP, this data will be stored in Orthanc ready for analysis.
-Usually a project to be run within AusCAT that requires imaging data will provide a script which will extract the required data from Orthanc, convert it to a format used within the project to prepare it for analysis.
+Once data has been imported via CTP, this data will be stored in Orthanc ready for analysis.
+Usually a project to be run within AusCAT that requires imaging data will provide a script which will extract the required data from Orthanc, convert it to a format used within the project and prepare it for analysis.

 ### Usage